NucleusEngineering/serverless/.journey/tutorial.neos.md

   - "$_ARTIFACT_REGION-docker.pkg.dev/$PROJECT_ID/my-repo/dockercloudbuildyaml:latest"
 ```

-Note, how we're also adding an ID to every step of the build to make it easier
+Note how we're also adding an ID to every step of the build to make it easier to
-to digest for the reader.
+digest for the reader.

 Let's issue another build: